 repower your holler!

 We know the feeling.
 You've stared at your beautiful, sunny roof and wondered: are solar panels are in its future?
 You've looked at your electric bill and wondered, how am I going to afford this?
-Solar Holler is here to help non-profits and community organizations across West Virginia cut their energy bills with the latest technology.
+Solar Holler is here to help non-profits community organizations, and businesses across West Virginia cut their energy bills with the latest technology.
 We will help from an initial site review to the financing to setting up the installation.
 Fill out this little form to see what could make sense for you.